-- Have students complete the One Minute Math Multiplication worksheet.
+- Have students complete the 1 Minute Math Multiplication worksheet.
 When complete, have students choose several problems to draw models of on the back of the worksheet.

-- Enrichment: Encourage students who need a challenge to attempt to solve some double digit multiplication problems by drawing models on the back of their worksheet.
+- Encourage students who need a challenge to attempt to solve some double-digit multiplication problems by drawing models on the back of their worksheet.

 - Circulate as students play the game to check for accuracy.